TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

 .. warning::

-   Repositories are *Singletons* therefore there may only exist one instance of each class at one time of script-execution.
-If a new instance is requested, the system will prove whether an instance of the requested object exists and will instead of creating a new object return the existing one.
+   Repositories are *Singletons* therefore there may only exist one instance of each class at one point in time during script-execution.
+If a new instance is requested, the system will check whether an instance of the requested object exists already.
+In that case, the system will return the existing object instead of creating a new one.
 This is ensured by using the dependency injection.
-Thus, never ever use the PHP syntax keyword :php:`new` for creating a repository object because the objects that are placed there will not be automatically persisted.
+Thus, never ever use the PHP syntax keyword :php:`new` for creating a repository object because the new objects will not automatically be persisted.

-Now you know all the basic tools for durable persistation and recovering of your objects.
+Now you know all the basic tools for persisting and recovering your objects.
 Extbase offers a lot more sophisticated functionalities for special needs because it happens quite frequently that the standard methods of saving and seeking data in a repository are not sufficient for the individual case.